 What is Ebstein’s anomaly?

-About one in 20,000 infants is born with Ebstein’s anomaly, and it accounts for less than 1 percent of all congenital heart defects.
+About one in every 200,000 babies are born with Ebstein’s anomaly.
+It accounts for less than 1% of all congenital heart defects.

 Symptoms and Causes